Updated

 | Standard tariff | ~25p/kWh | ~7.1p/mile | ~0p/mile |

-On a standard tariff, the HMRC rate roughly matches your actual cost — no surplus.
-On Octopus Intelligent Go, you pocket roughly 5p per business mile.
-See our full tariff comparison to find the best rate for you.
+On a standard tariff, the HMRC rate lines up with actual cost — no surplus.
+On Octopus Intelligent Go, the gap is about 5p per business mile.
+The full tariff comparison has per-supplier rates.

 BIK on Electric Company Cars